Latest posts by Ryan Hanley

 Crime insurance represents a valuable tool for business operators because it enables them to fill in gaps in their property coverage.

 How do I know if I need crime insurance?

-To fully evaluate your crime insurance needs, here are four questions to consider:
+To fully evaluate your crime and theft insurance needs, here are four questions to consider:

 - What property am I worried about?
 One major difference between your general property insurance and crime insurance, is that your property insurance likely does not cover cash.
 Talk to your agent about which items you want to protect, how vulnerable those items are, and whether you’ll need the additional coverage crime insurance provides.